Grand Bois, Mauritius

 Grand Bois is a village located in the Savanne District of Mauritius.
-According to the Statistics Mauritius census in 2015, the population was 7,982.
+According to the 2015 census by Statistics Mauritius, the population was 7,982.

 History

 Grand Bois village was formerly known as Bois Le Grand after Mr. Le Grand who owned most of the land in this region and also because there were dense forests nearby.
 Slowly people started calling the locality as " Le Grand Bois " and finally "Grand Bois".
 A street opposite the village's primary school still bears the name Le Grand Branch Road.

 Localities

 The localities of Kanaka, Mexico and Camp Bananes form part of the Grand Bois Village area.
 It is also surrounded by other villages which form part of Savanne District such as La Flora in the north and Bois Chéri in the west which are well known for tea plantations.
 On the east of Grand Bois there is the village of Rivière Du Poste and further south the village of Britannia is located.